areimel/Dungeon-Master-Audio/pedals/hyborian-age.md

 blurb: "Conan, what is best in life?
 To crush your enemies, see them driven before you, and to hear the lamentation of their women."

+sale_type: "Reverb"
+sale_url: "#placeholder"

 layout: layouts/product_post.njk
 ---

 <p>Hailing from the lineage of Vox, Shin-Ei, and Boss, the Hyborian Age is an intense, old school fuzz with a naturally occurring octave up.
-With a monstrous amount of gain on tap and an intense 2-band EQ, this fuzz is ideal for both frying your speakers through a clean amp, or pushing your favorite tube head into meltdown.
-If you’re checking this out, then you know exactly what you’re looking for, and this is it.</p>
+With a monstrous amount of gain on tap and an intense 2-band EQ, this fuzz is ideal for both frying your speakers through a clean amp, or pushing your favorite tube head into meltdown.</p>
 <br>
 <p class="subhead">Controls</p>
 <ul class="--ul_icon">